exadel-inc/esl/src/modules/esl-event-listener/README.md

 ```

 ### ⚡ `ESLEventUtils.getAutoDescriptors`
-Method of the `ESLEventUtils` interface that gathers auto-subscribable(collectable) descriptors from the passed object.
+Method of the `ESLEventUtils` interface that gathers auto-subscribable(collectible) descriptors from the passed object.

 ```typescript
 ESLEventUtils.descriptors(host?: any): ESLListenerDescriptorFn[]